Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Basic knowledge of devices, electronics systems, and data systems for government use

-- Fundamental understanding of software and systems
+- Basic understanding of software and systems

 - Understanding of telecommunication verticals